-- Act 3: Israel.
-The Called People of God To Be the Light of the World (The rest of the Old Testament.
-I recently broke the Old Testament into ten (10) scenes in chronological order for the purpose of teaching.)
+- Act-3: Covenant.
+The Called People of God To Be the Light of the World (The rest of the First Testament.
+I recently broke the First Testament into ten (10) scenes in chronological order for the purpose of teaching.)

-- Act 4: Jesus.
+- Act-4: Christ.
 The True Human Being (The Gospels)

-- Act 5: Scenes 1-6.
-The Rest of the Story in the New Testament
+- Act-5: Church.
+The Rest of the Story in the Second Testament

-- Act 5: Scene 7.
+- Act-6: Consummation.
 The Final Scene.
-When Will New Creation Begin?
+When Will the New Creation Begin?

 In order to get a firm grasp on the storyline of a book, there are four things that are helpful.

 Understanding who the author of the book or passage you are reading is will help you place the book into some historical context.
-As an example, when we study an Old Testament prophet like Hosea, it is helpful to know to whom Hosea ministered so that you can become aware of the situation which caused Hosea to speak and write as he did.
+As an example, when we study a First Testament prophet like Hosea, it is helpful to know to whom Hosea ministered so that you can become aware of the situation which caused Hosea to speak and write as he did.

 The point of this little story is that there has been a lot of discussion about this book’s authorship over the years, at least enough to fill a 500-page work-up for a dissertation.
 Yet, with all the discussion, it seems a reasonable conclusion that the disciple John was indeed the author, although that is contested in ongoing debates.